FamilySearch/gedcom5-java/README.md

 the model using a Visitor pattern.
 This function was written in just a few lines due to the other classes in this project.

+* _Gedcom2Dot.java_ pares a GEDCOM file and creates a DOT file starting from a root person which can be visualized using GraphViz.

 The tools can be run using
 `mvn exec:java -Dexec.mainClass=org.folg.gedcom.tools.<tool name> -Dexec.args="<args>"`